Mamba 3 Parallel Performance: Where It Beat Attention, and Where It Lost

 | 128, 64, 1, 64, 256 | 0.009 | 6.41 |

-On the fourteen-gradient backward test at the smallest shape, stable_max_rel landed between 0.004 and 0.012 with bad_frac < 0.05 everywhere.
-That is the tolerance we carry forward as our correctness gate when we patch the kernel.
+On the 14-gradient backward test at the smallest shape, stable_max_rel landed between 0.004 and 0.012 with bad_frac < 0.05 everywhere.
+That is the tolerance we carry forward as the correctness gate when we patch the kernel.

 Three places, measurable.